This post may contain affiliate links. Please read our disclosure policy.

 Overall, Grand Marnier is fancier than Cointreau, with a more intense flavor.
 While one can be swapped for the other, Grand Mariner is the only way to make a proper Cadillac Margarita, in my opinion, for the more nuanced, intense flavor it brings to the cocktail.

-How to Make a Cadillac Margarita
+How To Make A Cadillac Margarita

 - Grab your glasses.
 You can use any cocktail glass you like, but a high class drink deserves a high class vessel and I love to use these coupe glasses.
+You can also use a regular margarita glass or whatever you have on hand.

 - Wet the rim of the glass with a lime wedge and dip gently in coarse salt.

-- Add reposado tequila, grand marnier, and lime juice to a cocktail shaker filled with ice and give it a good shake.
+- Add reposado tequila, grand marnier, and fresh lime juice to a cocktail shaker filled with ice and give it a good shake.

 - Strain into a glass filled with ice.
 Garnish with a lime if you want.